Walmart to pay college, book costs for full and part-time staff

-NEW YORK, July 27 (Reuters) - Walmart Inc (WMT.N) on Tuesday said it will pay the full cost of college tuition and books for its roughly 1.5 million full and part-time employees, effective Aug.
+NEW YORK (Reuters) -Walmart Inc on Tuesday said it will pay the full cost of college tuition and books for its roughly 1.5 million full and part-time employees, effective Aug.
 16.

 The largest private U.S. employer said it will drop the current $1 a day fee paid by associates at Walmart and its subsidiary Sam’s Club.